v1ctoriale1gh/garden-planner-cli/README.md

 # GardenPlanner

 Welcome to your new the Garden Planner CLI!
 This CLI gives you a list of viable plants for an outdoor garden in the location of your choice that you can then plant in your own 8 planting spaces (you can add many of the same or different vegetables to your own garden).
+Each plant contains a bio and more planting information to help your garden be a success!

 ## Installation